Vandivier/afterecon/content/2016-10-11-the-economics-of-original-intent.md

 ---
-title: The Economics of Original Intent
+title: "The Economics of Original Intent"
 date: 2016-10-11 17:00:56
 author: John Vandivier
 ---